-Catalina Mas is currently a postdoctoral fellow at the University of Barcelona.
+Catalina Mas is a postdoctoral fellow at the University of Barcelona.
 Her research focuses on different aspects of late antiquity and the Roman period in the rural and island landscapes of the western Mediterranean, particularly the Balearic Islands.
 She has directed the excavations of the Roman villa of Sa Mesquida (Mallorca, Spain), and the Early Christian complex of Illa del Rei (Menora, Spain).
 Her most recent work includes a co-edited volume with Miguel Ángel Cau Ontiveros, Change and Resilience: the Occupation of Mediterranean Islands in Late Antiquity (2019).
 Cati serves as the ceramic specialist for our Roman and medieval pottery.

 Emanuele Madrigali received his PhD from the Università degli Studi di Sassari.
 He co- directs the Missione Archeologica Pani Loriga (south-western Sardinia) and is currently involved in several archaeological projects as material culture specialist in the island (Nora, S’Urachi) and in other Mediterranean regions (Spain, Tunisia).
 Emanuele serves as our Phoenician and Punic pottery specialist.

-Kelly Miklas (University of Missouri) is working towards an MA in Classical Archaeology in the Ancient Mediterranean Studies program at the University of Missouri.
-Aside from her work in Sardinia, she has also done fieldwork in central Italy (Gabii) and Mallorca (Pollentia).
-Her research focuses on how different periods of colonization impact the exploitation of marine resources in the western Mediterranean.
-She received a BA in Classical Archaeology and History at the University of Michigan in 2019.
-Kelly has been a member of SAP from our inaugural season and now serves as a web manager, digital media specialist, and general fixer.
+Kell Miklas recently completed an MA in Classical Archaeology in the Ancient Mediterranean Studies program at the University of Missouri.
+Kell received their BA in classical archaeology and history at the University of Michigan in 2019.
+Aside from their work in Sardinia, they have also excavated in central Italy (Gabii) and Mallorca (Pollentia).Their research interests include the impacts of Punic colonialism and imperialism, natural resource exploitation, ceramic analysis, digital archaeological methods, and trans and nonbinary gender expression in antiquity.
+Kell has been a member of SAP from our inaugural season and now serves as a web manager, digital media specialist, and general fixer.